Blubber: Uses

 Uqhuq, or uqsuq, ("blubber" in the Inuktitut language) is an important part of the traditional diets of the Inuit and of other northern peoples, because of its high energy value and availability.
 Whale blubber, which tastes like arrowroot biscuits, has similar properties.

 Whaling largely targeted the collection of blubber: whalers rendered it into oil in try pots, or later, in vats on factory ships.
 The oil could serve in the manufacture of soap, leather, and cosmetics.
 Whale oil was used in candles as wax, and in oil lamps as fuel.
 A single blue whale can yield a blubber harvest of up to 50 tons.

 Health

 Blubber from whales and seals contains omega-3 fatty acids and vitamin D. Without the vitamin D, for example, the Inuit and other natives of the Arctic would likely suffer from rickets.
-There is evidence blubber and other fats in the arctic diet also provide the calories needed to replace the lack of carbohydrates which are found in the diets of cultures in the rest of the world.
+There is evidence that blubber and other fats in the arctic diet also provide the calories needed to replace the lack of carbohydrates, which are found in the diets of cultures in the rest of the world.